-- Daily clean and disinfect in-service vehicles, factoring in the level of use, with an emphasis on high-touch areas. - Spot clean high touch areas during service hours, as possible with passenger loads, with additional attention after carrying passengers who are exempt from face covering requirements. - Elevate cleaning if a vehicle is reported to have carried an infected or potentiallyinfected person. - Our Other Standard OF OF OTHER STANDARD STATE OF OTHER STANDARD STANDAR
+- Daily clean and disinfect in-service vehicles, factoring in the level of use, with an emphasis on high-touch areas. - Spot clean high touch areas during service hours, as possible with passenger loads, with additional attention after carrying passengers who are exempt from face covering requirements. - Elevate cleaning if a vehicle is reported to have carried an infected or potentiallyinfected person. - Use EPA List N disinfectants applied through methods outlined in the APTA standard or CDC/EPA recommendations.